 One of my favorites is a fun STEM challenge using inexpensive coins you can find at your local dollar store.
 Students stack the coins to see who can create the tallest tower.
 They have so much fun that they forget their working on math and science skills at the same time!

-Regardless of how you prefer to celebrate, you can find easy-to-implement classroom lessons that will save you hours of prep.
+Regardless of how you prefer to celebrate, you can find easy-to-implement classroom lessons to save you hours of prep.
 Here are two more of my favorites:

 St. Patrick's Day No Prep ELA